-Whether looking for a new home or revamping a current residence, home owners continue to be drawn to the feelings of spaciousness, easy flow and welcoming togetherness evoked by an open floor plan.
+Whether looking for a new home or revamping a current residence, home owners continue to be drawn to the feelings of open floor plans.
+Their spaciousness and easy flow are welcoming for families and guest alike.

-Pioneered in the early 20th century, open floor plans remain popular today, according to a recent survey from the National Association of Home Builders.
-The survey found that 70 percent of buyers want a kitchen-family room area that is either completely or partially open, with 32 percent wanting it completely open.
+Pioneered in the early 20th century, open floor plans remain popular today.
+According to a recent survey from the National Association of Home Builders, 70 percent of buyers want a kitchen-family room area that is either completely or partially open.
+Thirty-two percent want a completely open layout.

 Owners building new home plans, and even those who are remodeling are choosing to open things up.
-Builders and remodelers reported that 40 percent of their projects involve keeping main floors open by omitting interior walls entirely or by using countertops, cut-throughs or archways, rather than full walls, to define separate areas in a more open way.
+Fourty percent of builders and remodeler’s projects involve keeping main floors open.
+Omitting interior walls entirely or using countertops, cut-throughs or archways rather than full walls, define areas in a more open way.

-Main floors with few or no interior walls between areas for cooking, eating, relaxing and entertaining allow cooks to chat with family members or guests, provide easy flow for entertaining and enable parents to keep an eye on children from different areas.
+Floors plans with few or no interior walls between areas for cooking and entertaining allow homeowners to chat with guests.
+Open floor plans also enables parents to keep an eye on children from different areas.

 Open floor plans not only maximize space and flow, they optimize natural light.
-Windows serve more than their immediate area, illuminating the entire space.
+Windows serve more than their immediate area by illuminating the entire space.

-With the increasing focus on accessible design, open floor plans meet another of today’s needs— with fewer doorways, they are easier to navigate in a wheelchair or with a stroller.
+With the increasing focus on accessible design, open floor plans meet another of today’s needs, Fewer doorways make it easier to navigate in a wheelchair or with a stroller.